 The Greek historian Herodotus states India as the 20th Persian province, a populated region that accounted for a third of the total tax collections in Darius’ rule, fixed at 360 talents (ancient unit) of gold equivalent to a million pounds.
 Darius also sent naval expeditions to uncover routes from Indus to Persia and successfully annexed the Indus valley up to the deserts of Rajputana.

-A two hundred year-long Persian dominance on the Indian subcontinent illuminated Greeks about Indian affluence which brought another Great Invasion through the peaks of Hindukush.
+A 200-year-long Persian dominance on the Indian subcontinent illuminated Greeks about Indian affluence which brought another Great Invasion through the peaks of Hindukush.
 Darius’ invasion brought the Kharosthi script to Gandhara which remained in use till 300 CE as well as standards of Persian punch-marked coinage.

 Alexander The Great (356-323 BC)